gerkone/pyTORCS-docker/README.md

 I made the following changes to the source:
 - The **main menu is completely skipped** and the race can be configured by using an _.xml_ file.
 This was done to allow a faster restart and most importantly to avoid using xautomation.
 - The **countdown at the beginning of each race was removed**, to save 3 seconds each time.
-- The **loading screens were also removed**.
-I found that this somehow saves a lot of time.
 - The vision works with shared memory out-of-the-box, but I made some changes to keep it simple and readable with pure python.

 The torcs server used is _scr_server_ by Daniele Loiacono et al.